 If you're a premium Wells Fargo banking client with a PMA package who flies frequently, then the relationship bonus of 25 - 50% may tip the balance towards the Propel World American Express.
 Otherwise, the Chase Sapphire Preferred emerges as the better general travel credit card because of its higher earnings rate, 25% travel redemption bonus, and the ability to transfer miles at a 1:1 ratio to other loyalty programs.
 While it can be argued that the annual fee for the Propel World credit card is effectively lower ($175 annual fee - $100 airline incidental benefit = $75) than the Sapphire Preferred's ($95), it has fewer and lower point opportunities.
 Lastly, for credit card holders interested in maximizing value, Sapphire Preferred points can be converted fairly to frequent flyer and hotel programs, where the points can be worth much more.

 The Propel World is a great card if you are an existing Wells Fargo PMA client who is constantly in the air - the 3x airfare points and relationship bonus of 25 - 50% on the base points will make a difference over a large annual spend.
-Otherwise, the Arrival Plus is a better choice for its overall high earnings rate, 5% travel rewards redemption bonus, and simplicity (you won't have to worry about spending enough on airfare and hotel to make the card's annual fee worthwhile).
+Otherwise, the Venture Card is a better choice for its overall high earnings rate, and simplicity (you won't have to worry about spending enough on airfare and hotel to make the card's annual fee worthwhile).
 The comparison between these two cards comes down to the makeup of your spending (rewards rate), and simplicity desired.
 Both cards are geared towards travelers looking for reward credit cards, but the value can differ depending on whether you're 1) a premium Wells Fargo customer with a qualifying PMA package, 2) a frequent flyer, or 3) looking for simplicity.

 Comments and Questions